-Based on data released by the U.S. Department of Education’s Office for Civil Rights, the analysis compares differences in school chronic absence levels from the 2013-14 and 2015-16 school years, while showing the connection between chronic absence levels and demographics.
+Nearly 8 million students, in every state and at every grade level, missed three or more weeks of school in 2015-2016, according to data released by the U.S. Department of Education’s Office for Civil Rights.
+Based on the OCR data, the analysis compares differences in school chronic absence levels from the 2013-14 and 2015-16 school years, while showing the connection between chronic absence levels and demographics.
 The report shares tools for unpacking the causes of chronic absence and provides recommendations for action.

 State data reports for all 50 states and the District of Columbia, and an interactive map from The Hamilton Project at the Brookings Institution allows anyone – from parents to policymakers – to explore the scale of the chronic absence problem documented in the 2015-16 school year data at multiple levels: school, district, state and country.